romcon/OPTALG/README.md

 ## Documentation

-For EPRI developers, see the guides documentation in <https://gitlab.epri.com/gat-devs/guides/-/blob/master/tool-guides/OPTALG.md>.
+For EPRI developers, see the guides documentation in <https://azuredevops.epri.com/EPRI/GAT Suite/_git/guides?path=/tool-guides/OPTALG.md>.

-The version 1.1.7 documentation for this package can be found in <http://optalg.readthedocs.io/>.
-But, it is preferred that you build the documentation using Sphinx (prerequisite) by going to the docs folder.
+To build the documentation using Sphinx (prerequisite) go to the docs folder.
 Then run `make html` to build html documentation and `make latexpdf` to build the pdf file via latexpdf.

 ## License